JoeHEZHAO/JoeHEZHAO.github.io/_pages/about.md

             </td>
             <td style="border-style:hidden;">
                 <p style="text-align: justify;">
-                Using python FLASK framework as back-end to build up a website, which shows our recent accomplishments on Cell-Image Segmentation Research.
+                Using python FLASK framework to build up an online platform, which utilizes our recent accomplishments on Cell-Image Segmentation Research.
 And allows everyone to modify the contour as groundtruth for further training in deep learning.
 With Flask's strong server-client interaction functionality, visitors would be able to modify the contour of cell online and re-submit it back to server.
 To make it more interactive, we use deep zoom package, paper.js and openseadragon as well.
                 </p>
             </td>
         </tr>